Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I just thought you said chopped it out wrong.

-They choppered it out.
+They chopped it out.

 No, they used a chopper.

-They choppered the bus.
+They chop it in the bus.

-And you were wondering why I didn't start again.
+And you were wondering why I didn't start again?

-No, it was just my brain slowly putting- No, she said choppered.
+No, it was just my brain slowly putting, no, she said choppered.

-She choppered it out.
+She chapered it out.

-So, they removed the bus.
+So they removed the bus.

-And in September of 2020, the Museum of the North
+And in September of 2020, the Museum of the North at the University of Alaska in Fairbanks

-it became the permanent home of McCandless' magic bus, where it'll be restored and used as an exhibit.
+announced it became the permanent home of McCanness's magic bus where it'll be restored

-That's the one, yes.
+That's one, yes.

 You've heard of it.